Parapass/roqube-docs/fx.md

 - B: Beat: Time in beats
 - T: Type: Type of event, should always be "_ColorCorrection" for Color Correction events
 - D: Data

-  - "_ColorCorrection": { - **THIS IS REQUIRED!!!
-OTHERWISE YOUR EVENT WILL NOT WORK**
+Please note: The `"_ColorCorrection" : {` is REQURED.
+Your event will not work without it.

 - BN: Brightness
 - CT: Contrast
 - ST: Saturation
 - TC: Tint Color
   - R, G, B: Red, Green, and Blue.
 Recommended to just leave these at 255 unless otherwise needed
 - _D: Duration, useful for creating long effects that last more than 5 or so seconds
 - _FT: Fade Time, useful for creating short-burst effects or a slow fade-out on a long effect.
 Duration should not be used if creating a short-burst effect.
 - _ES: Ease In, leave as "nil" and it will default to Linear.
 Easing documentation available at https://easings.net/
 - _ED: Ease Out, leave as "nil" and it will default to Linear.
 Easing documentation available at https://easings.net/